locationtech/udig-platform/docs/user/en/concepts/Teradata.rst

 .. figure:: /images/teradata/td_drivers_admin.png
    :align: center
    :alt:

 After uDig restarts, navigate back to :menuselection:`Layer --> Add... --> Teradata`.
-If everything was installed correctly, you will now be shown a dialog box for **Teradata Connection Settings.** Please continue on to the :doc:`Teradata connection page <Teradata page>` for details.
+If everything was installed correctly, you will now be shown a dialog box for **Teradata Connection Settings.** Please continue on to the :doc:`Teradata connection page </Teradata page>` for details.